 In addition, the EOS will form part of the ‘Week of Sports’ a group of conferences which starts on Tuesday 26th September with the Sport Handels Kongress by SAZsport, followed by the BSI Assembly on Wednesday 27th September and culminating on Thursday and Friday with the European Outdoor Summit (EOS)

-GETTING THERE: Airports: Berlin has two airports, Berlin Tegel Airport (TXL) and Berlin Schönefeld Airport (SXF).
-However, Berlin Brandenburg Airport (BER) is the city's main international airport, which opened in 2020.
+Airports: Berlin has two airports, Berlin Tegel Airport (TXL) and Berlin Schönefeld Airport (SXF).
+However, Berlin Brandenburg Airport (BER) is the city's main international airport.
 Trains: Berlin has several train stations, with the two main ones being Berlin Hauptbahnhof (Berlin Central Station) and Berlin Ostbahnhof (Berlin East Station).
 The city is well-connected by rail to other cities in Germany and Europe.
 Buses: Berlin has a central bus station called Berlin ZOB, which serves as a hub for many national and international bus lines.

 "The summit really was excellent, without a doubt it's been the best industry event that I've been to in my 19 years.
 The presentations, panel discussions and speakers were so engaging and I really appreciated that nothing was sugar coated for the audience."